The Doctor: Clothing

 The Doctor has occasionally expressed distaste and confusion about his own fashion choices in other incarnations.
-The First Doctor referred to his third incarnation as a "Dandy", and his second incarnation as a clown.
+The First Doctor described his third incarnation as a "Dandy", and his second incarnation as a clown.
 The Tenth Doctor cringed at his fifth self's choice of wearing celery on his lapel.
-The Eleventh Doctor, upon meeting his previous self, referred to his Converse trainers as "sand-shoes."
-The Twelfth Doctor believes his previous incarnation's long scarf "looked stupid" and his prior's love of bow-ties is "embarrassing."
+The Eleventh Doctor, upon meeting his previous self, referred to his Converse trainers as "sand-shoes".
+The Twelfth Doctor believes his previous incarnation's long scarf "looked stupid" and his prior's love of bow-ties is "embarrassing".

 Transitions

 Each regeneration to date has been worked into the continuing story, and most regenerations (minus the Second-to-Third) have been portrayed on-screen, in a handing over of the role.
-Before permanently dying, a Time Lord can regenerate twelve times for a total of thirteen incarnations.
+A Time Lord can regenerate twelve times for a total of thirteen incarnations, though the Doctor has now exceeded that limit.
 The following list details the manner of each transition between incarnations: